John Platts-Mills: Aftermath

 The expulsion of Platts-Mills led to the formation in 1949 of the Labour Independent Group which gained support from four other Soviet-sympathising ex-Labour MPs: Konni Zilliacus, D. N. Pritt, Geoffrey Bing and William Warbey.

 Platts-Mills stood as an Independent Labour candidate in the new Shoreditch and Finsbury constituency in the 1950 general election but came third.
 He was opposed to NATO and claimed that the United States had too much power in Europe.
 He was readmitted to the Labour Party in 1969 after previous attempts in 1964 and 1966 were unsuccessful.

 Later legal career

 He returned to his legal career and was made a Queen's Counsel (QC) in 1964.
 "A master of courtroom theatre.. [whose] clashes with the Bench entered into legal legend", Platts-Mills was defence counsel to many clients, including the Great Train Robbers at their appeal and Ronnie Kray.
 Of the Kray Twins, who were found guilty of the murders of George Cornell and Jack McVitie in 1969, Platt-Mills later said: "I genuinely believed they were not guilty".

+Platts-Mills was said to have encouraged Billy Strachan, a fellow communist activist and one of the pioneers of black civil rights in Britain, to study law.
+Strachan then went onto be elected the President of Inner London Justices' Clerks' Society, and became an expert in laws regarding adoption, marriage, and drink-driving.

 Personal life

 In 1936, he married artist Janet Cree.
 He was the father of a forester, Tim Platts-Mills; a Lonrho director, Jonathan Platts-Mills; Thomas Platts-Mills; film director Barney Platts-Mills, a wood sculptor, Benjamin Platts-Mills, and Mark Platts-Mills QC.

+Platts-Mills was a friend of the politician, Henry Devenish Harben, who he met through the World Peace Council in the late 1940s.
+Platts-Mills was interviewed about Harben, in December 1976, by the historian, Brian Harrison, as part of his Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.

 His wife died in 1992.
 Platts-Mills himself died on 26 October 2001.